ellisztamas/evolvienna/index.md

-# Welcome to the event page for the 27.10. evolVienna online meeting!
+# Welcome to the event page!

 [![EvolVienna logo](https://www.evolvienna.at/mediatypes/srcsetvar_medium/evolvienna.jpg)](https://www.evolvienna.at/)